Is Your Protein Intake Low? How to Read the Signs

 Protein is a necessary macronutrient for cellular and bodily functions.
 Not having enough protein in your diet could also lead to various health complications.

 Aim to include some protein-rich foods in every meal for optimal health.
 Luckily, it is easy to increase the amount of protein in the diet.
 You can accomplish this objective by incorporating a variety of plant or animal-based foods.
 If you are unable to meet your minimum amount of protein requirements in your diet, consuming a protein powder supplement may be a wise idea.
+Be on the lookout for your body’s signs of low protein intake.

 1. Coulthard MG.
 Oedema in kwashiorkor is caused by hypoalbuminaemia.
 Paediatr Int Child Health 2015; 35:83-9.